moxl-420/Arduino-Hall-speedometer/Readme.md

     * The Pro Micro was tad bit overloaded in SRAM.
     * They're both lightweight in comparrison.

+> Sketch uses 26090 bytes (90%) of program storage space.
+Maximum is 28672 bytes.
+> Global variables use 2016 bytes (78%) of dynamic memory, leaving 544 bytes for local variables.
+Maximum is 2560 bytes.
+> Low memory available, stability problems may occur.

  ###  Pins for arduino pro micro
  * SDA   -> 2   - SSD1306 Screen